Open-Transactions/protocol-docs/content/doctypes/OTmessage.md

 ## createUserAccount

 Requests the registration of a new Nym on the Notary.
+It uploads the NYM file and sends the public credentials.
+It does not send the private credentials.
+The public credentials will include the master credentials and the sub credentials.
+For example, it could be a master credential and four sub credentials, or two master credentials and two separate credential.

 * Element `credentialList`: Contains armored [`<OTuser>` document](OTuser.md).
 * Element `credentials`: Armored key-value pairs of credentials.
 TODO.